teodragovic/teodragovic.github.io/posts/2023-01-06-pass-variables-from-css-to-js.md

 }
 ```

-Note that if your Sass variables use dash separators (ie. `some-color`) and are exported with same name you won't be able to do names exports.
+Note that if your Sass variables use dash separators (ie. `some-color`) and are exported with the same name you won't be able to do names exports.
 Meaning you will end with something like `colors['some-color']` in JS.

 Update: Actually, Sass is not needed for this to work.
-It relies on standard called [Interoperable CSS](https://glenmaddern.com/articles/interoperable-css) so it will work with plain CSS (but still needs JS loader though).
+It relies on a standard called [Interoperable CSS](https://glenmaddern.com/articles/interoperable-css) so it will work with plain CSS (but still needs JS loader though).

 ## CSS variables